runabal/frontend-project-11/README.md

 ### Discription project
 ## RSS-agregator
 ```
-RSS is a specialized format designed to describe news feeds, announcements of articles and other materials.
-It allows you to add an unlimited number of RSS feeds, updates them itself and adds new entries to the general stream.
+RSS-agregator is a specialized format designed to describe news feeds,
+announcements of articles and other materials.
+It allows you to add an unlimited
+number of RSS feeds, updates them itself and adds new entries to the general stream.
 ```
 ## Installation
 ```